chrishah/phylogenomics_intro_vertebrata/README.md

 The resulting file `busco_table.tsv` can be found in your current directory.

+***ATTENTION***
+> When calling singularity as above it will download the corresponding container from the cloud.
+This is very convenient, but might in some instances take a bit of time.
+If you are doing this exercise as part of a course you might be provided with local copies of the images to save some time.
+Please wait here to get instructions.

 We'd want for example to identify all genes that are present in at least 20 of our 25 taxa and concatenate the sequences from each species into a single fasta file.

 ```bash